Rishabh42/CineMatch/assignment/assignment-1/Report.md

 - As a student, I want to generate key ideas from notes I wrote so that I can save time when I just want to remember the principal ideas of my lecture notes.\
 \
 **Acceptance tests:**
-  - Verify the button "key ideas" exists in the IA dropdown menu.
+  - Verify the button "key ideas" exists in the AI dropdown menu.
   - Verify that the AI generates a bullet list of key ideas when the user click on the button "key ideas" in the dropdown menu.
   - Verify that the list of key ideas is relevant to the content of the text.
   - Verify that the AI generates an error message if it is impossible to generate key ideas of this text (for example for a empty text).